This taco pasta bake has absolutely no business being this good — cheesy, crispy, loaded with flavour and perfect for feeding a family.

 - Lime, to serve

 - Add a drizzle of oil to a large pan over medium heat and add onion (and jalapeños if using).
-Fry until they begin to soften & brown, then add beef.
-Break up with a wooden spoon and continue frying until nicely browned and fully cooked through.
+Fry until they begin to soften & golden, then add the beef.
+Break it up with a wooden spoon and continue frying until browned and fully cooked through.

-- Meanwhile pop 10.5oz/300g pasta in salted boiling water and cook until JUST al dente (if it's properly cooked it'll turn soft and sloppy in the oven, you want it still a little hard).
+- Meanwhile, pop 10.5oz/300g pasta in salted boiling water and cook until JUST al dente (if it's properly cooked it'll turn soft and sloppy in the oven, you want it still a little hard).
 Just before draining scoop out 1/3 cup of the starchy pasta water.
-Pre heat oven to 200C/390F.
+Pre heat oven to 200C/400F.

 - Top with crushed tortilla chips or hard taco shells (just enough to create a thin layer over the top fully covering the pasta).
 Spray with oil, then pop in the oven for 20mins, or until the top goes nice and golden.
 Be vigilant, top goes golden to burnt quickly.